Tythos/hosting/README.md

 1. Add a new `docker_container` resource, mounting against any particular persistent storage requirements

-1. Add labels to the `docker_container` indicating how it should be identified/routed; for secured endpoints, the router labels should define relevant TLS options
+1. Add labels to the `docker_container` indicating how it should be identified/routed; for secured endpoints, the router labels should define relevant TLS options, and logging options should be included if service reports will be aggregated

 ## Observability

 - [x] *Metrics*: Prometheus for metrics collection from metaservices, host node, and containerized services/applications; node-exporter for host resource metrics (through Prometheus)

-- [ ] *Logs*: Promtail for log collection, Loki for aggregation and storage
+- [x] *Logs*: Loki for aggregation/storage/exposure (via Loki Docker plugin driver)

-- [ ] *Events*: Custom Docker events monitoring container forwarded via Loki

 - [ ] *Tracing*: ??

-- [ ] *Alerting*: ??

 Grafana is the primary presentation target for dashboarding each observability signal.